rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ## ZoomKey
 ### ZoomInKey
-This setting controls zoom behavior for enlarging text using a function key.
-You must also have the Function key configured to be captured as notes in the [Remarks section of this document](../guide/configreference?Remarks).This setting will not be applied if the parameter does not exists, exists but is blank or contains an invalid key code.
+Controls zoom-IN behavior for application text using function key(s) configured with the EnableFunctionKey_X parameter.
+This setting will not be applied if the parameter is missing, left blank or contains an invalid key code.
+Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the current and previous Key Capture APIs. **Applies only to WM/CE with IE or Zebra Webkit**.
+Other requirements are detailed in the Remarks section at the bottom of this guide.
+[Read more](#guide-configreference?Remarks).

-**Supported Platforms**

-* Windows Mobile/CE (IE or Zebra Webkit)

 **Possible Values**

-* Hexadecimal key code for any function key: F1 to F24
+* Hexadecimal key code for any function key (F1 to F24)

->Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the Key Capture API (current and previous versions).

 #### Example
 	:::xml
 	<ZoomInKey value="0x70"/>

 ### ZoomOutKey
-This setting controls zoom behavior for making text smaller using a function key.You must also have the Function key configured to be captured as notes in the [Remarks section of this document](../guide/configreference?Remarks).This setting will not be applied if the parameter does not exists, exists but is blank or contains an invalid key code.
+Controls zoom-OUT behavior for application text using function key(s) configured with the EnableFunctionKey_X parameter.
+This setting will not be applied if the parameter is missing or left blank or contains an invalid key code.
+Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the current and previous Key Capture APIs. **Applies only to WM/CE with IE or Zebra Webkit**.
+Other requirements are detailed in the Remarks section at the bottom of this guide.
+[Read more](#guide-configreference?Remarks).

-**Supported Platforms**

-* Windows Mobile/CE (IE or Zebra Webkit)

 **Possible Values**

-* Hexadecimal key code for any function key: F1 to F24
+* Hexadecimal key code for any function key (F1 to F24)

->Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the Key Capture API (current and previous versions).

 #### Example
 	:::xml
 	<ZoomOutKey value="0x71"/>

 ## isWindowsKey
-This feature will be supported from Enterprise Browser 1.2 and above when used with either PocketBrowser or RhoElements 2.x KeyCapture API.
-The `isWindowsKey` tag has been introduced to mimic Windows Mobile key codes for the device's hardware keys.
-If enabled then the application will get the Windows Mobile function key code value for F1 to F12 keys instead of what Android would send normally.
-This can be useful to support both types of devices with one codebase.
-If it is set as 0 or not present, then the application will get the Android function key code value.
+Allows Enterprise Browser 1.2 and later to mimic Windows Mobile key codes for the device’s hardware keys when used with the KeyCapture API of PocketBrowser or RhoElements 2.x.
+When enabled, the application will substitute its normal Android kewys with the Windows Mobile function key code values for keys F1 through F12.
+This can be useful for supporting both Android and Windows device platforms with a single codebase.
+If set to 0 or not present, the application will get the Android function key code value.
+Supported on Android devices with PocketBrowser or RhoElements 2.x Key Capture API.

-**Supported Platforms**

-* Android (with PocketBrowser or RhoElements 2.x Key Capture API)

 **Possible Values**